 Back to Blog

-Nx package on npm hijacked to steal cryptocurrency wallets, GitHub/npm tokens, SSH keys, and environment secrets through sophisticated exfiltration attack
+s1ngularity attack hijacked Nx package on npm to steal cryptocurrency wallets, GitHub/npm tokens, SSH keys, and environment secrets - the first documented case of malware weaponizing AI CLI tools for reconnaissance and data exfiltration.

 Ashish Kurmi